Bernankez/Bernankez/README.md

 <i>
   <samp>
     Writing code to fulfill my needs.
-It's pleasure if it happens to help you.
+I'm pleasure if it happens to help you.
     <br>
     Try to polish things until I'm satisfied.
     <br>